sdiehl/wiwinwlh/tutorial.md

 ![](img/matrix.png)

-The calculations have a particully nice implementation in Haskell in terms of scans over indicies.
+The calculations have a particularly nice implementation in Haskell in terms of scans over indices.

 ~~~~ {.haskell include="src/20-data-structures/matrix_index.hs"}
 ~~~~